Nikybot/Nikybot/README.md

 ---

-**Note**: I'm still learning, but I am very passionate about electronics and continuously working to improve my skills!
+**Note**: I'm still learning, but I am very passionate about electronics and continuously working to improve =)